 - Why don’t we know if vaccines cause menstrual irregularities?

-Let’s talk about Covid vaccines, whether they can affect the menstrual cycle and infertility claims.
+Let’s discuss Covid vaccines, whether they affect menstrual cycles, and infertility claims.

 - Can the vaccine make you infertile?